tealcwu/RollBallEx/README.md

 ##### 2019/02/15
 - Player can jump over the other objects (by press Space bar)
+- Destroy objects when player collides with them

 ##### 2019/02/14 -  Sweet Start
 - Setting up the game